Port Stephens Koalas

 Having a wealth of experience in koala care and rescue, Murray’s most important role now is to keep accurate data to prove where koalas live due to the constant threat of clearing habitat for development.

-TRAINEE CARER AND RESCUER, ADOPT A KOALA PROGRAM OFFICER
+SUPPORT CARER AND RESCUER, ADOPT A KOALA PROGRAM OFFICER

 With international experience in marketing, Lynda is a member of the Promotions Sub-Committee.